ejngotho1/Plotly/README.md

 The gauge fits in the margin of the <div> element.
 When the webpage loads, the bar and bubble chart are working according to the requirements in Deliverable 1 and 2, respectively, and the gauge chart is working according to the requirements listed for this Deliverable
 Results with detail analysis:

 The code to build the gauge chart does the following:

-Creates a title for the chart.
+-Creates a title for the chart.
-Creates the ranges for the gauge in increments of two, with a different color for each increment.
+-Creates the ranges for the gauge in increments of two, with a different color for each increment.
-Adds the washing frequency value on the gauge chart.
+-Adds the washing frequency value on the gauge chart.
-The indicator shows the level for the washing frequency on the gauge.
+-The indicator shows the level for the washing frequency on the gauge.
-The gauge is added to the dashboard.
+-The gauge is added to the dashboard.
-The gauge fits in the margin of the <div> element.
+-The gauge fits in the margin of the <div> element.
-Image with JavaScript & HTML Code below.
+-Image with JavaScript & HTML Code below.

-Code and Image

 // 1.
 Create a variable that filters the metadata array for the object with the desired sample number.
     var metadata = data.metadata;